Workshop Pre-Work: Teaching Computation Online with MATLAB

 a) Teaching with MATLAB is a set of interactive training modules that give you practice with some MATLAB online tools that you and your students will use in courses.

-In preparation for the workshop, complete the following three sections of Teaching with MATLABand upload three items to your personal workspace:
+In preparation for the workshop, you'll complete the following three sections of Teaching with MATLAB and upload three items to your personal workspace:

 - Teaching with MATLAB Section 2: Interactive Live Scripts (aka Notebooks - 20 minutes)